-4398 Software Engineering Project.
+(WI) 4398 Software Engineering Project.
 (3-0) Students undertake a software development project.
 They work in teams, writing the requirements and design documents and then the teams produce and test the software.
 The lectures cover techniques of analysis, design, implementation and testing software.
-Prerequisite: A grade of C or better in CS 3398.
+Prerequisite: A grade of "C" or higher in CS 3398.